seaky/nspanel_pro_tools_apk/README.md

 - adb install -r [filename.apk]

 ## Manual 2.x version
+### backward compatibility
+version 2.x supports all v1.x features.
+Except the automatic brightness change which was experimental and replaced by light-level triggered brightness control see [Brightness category]
+(#brightness-category).
+> [!NOTE]
+> All configuration for v1.x is obsolete in 2.x therefore 2.x app must be reconfigured before use.

 ### main switch
 Main switch allows for the complete disabling of the application's functions.
 Controls the background activities.
 Purpose of being able to disable the whole app without uninstall.
 * active toggle
   * activates a background service which runs even if the app is "killed" from app-switcher
-  * off state turns all app features off including launch app after reboot
+  * off state turns all app features off including "launch app after reboot"

 ## display tab
+This tab groups all screen or display related configurations and features.
+Such as how and when to turn on and off or how bright is it. etc

+****
 ### wakeup category
+****
 Category for all wake-up related functions.

-Unfortunatelly this [AOSP](https://source.android.com/) build does not support wakeup device which causes that if official app is not running the device will go to deepsleep.
+Unfortunatelly this [AOSP 8.1](https://source.android.com/) build does not support wakeup device which causes that if official app is not running the device will go to deepsleep.
 Due to the lack of power button, just a hard reset (unplug) can wake up the device.

 #### Wake-on-wave
 Wake up the device by hand wave.
 > [!NOTE]
 > Before turning it on, set up the sensor parameters on the sensor tab.
 #### Wake on touch
-Wake up the device by screen touch.
+Wake up the device by a simple screen touch or tap.

+****
 ### brightness category
+****
 Category for all brightness related functions.
 #### Brightness
 Set system level display brightness.
 On certain cases it is used to set if no light change event is triggered.